Education · shoulder

 Most patients do well, but problems can occasionally happen.
 Your surgeon and the team monitor you closely to spot any issue early.

-Infection is a rare risk.
+Infection is rare, but it can occur.
 You might notice increasing redness, warmth, or swelling around the small incisions.
-The area may feel tender or throb more than expected.
-You might also develop a fever or chills.
-If you see these signs, call your surgeon’s office right away.
-They will decide if you need to be seen urgently.
+The pain may feel deeper or more intense than expected.
+You might also develop a fever or see pus draining from the wound.
+If you see these signs, contact our clinic immediately.
+We may need to start antibiotics or clean the area.

 The complications table on this page lists typical rates if you want the specifics.